pism/pism/doc/sphinx/pism_forcing.rst

 cycle is (generally) location dependent.
 If repeatable randomness is desired use :opt:`-pdd_rand_repeatable` instead of ``-pdd_rand``.

-By default, the computation summarized in Figure :numref:`fig-pdd-model` is performed every week.
+By default, the computation summarized in :numref:`fig-pdd-model` is performed every week.
 (This frequency is controlled by the :config:`pdd_max_evals_per_year` parameter.)
 To compute mass balance during each week-long time-step, PISM keeps track of the current snow depth (using units of ice-equivalent thickness).
 This is necessary to